 Two stories particularly stand out.
 The first of these involves a group of Disney staff who were discussing the Oscar-winning film The Artist in an office in the theatre.
 They were wondering how many of the Ziegfried Follies stars went on to become film stars.
 One of them mentioned Olive Thomas, but another said that the real star of that era was Mary Pickford.

 Well, as soon as that was uttered, a stack of a dozen DVDs flew across the room and hit a wall.
-The group were stunned into silence.
+The group was stunned into silence.
 There was no way the DVDs could have simply fallen over, let alone be catapulted across the room.
-Perhaps Olive took umbridge at their discussion?
+Perhaps Olive was annoyed by their discussion?

 The second story involves a mother who asked an usher for a booster seat for her child.
-The show had just started and the staff don’t like to interrupt performances, so they waited for the intermission.
-When an usher came along with a booster seat the mother said she already had one.
+The show had just started, and the staff didn’t like to interrupt performances, so they waited for the intermission.
+When an usher came along with a booster seat, the mother said she already had one.